 Magazine Style Full Page Views

-This is a new feature on Village News Online.
-Please have patience while we work out some of the bugs.
-Please note the control buttons at the bottom of the page and play around with them to get familier with what they do.
+Please note the control buttons at the bottom of the page and play around with them to get familiar with what they do.
 The online paper you see is identical to the Village News you see on the stand every week at your favorite pickup place.
 But the online paper will be delayed because we would like you to read the one that smells like ink.
 Just click on the date below of the issue you would like to read:

 Thank you,